 Heirlooms are important: they provide a link to our forebears and the more generations that a piece of jewellery or a fine watch has passed down through, the more important they become.
 Engravings giving dates and occasions provide proof that those long-ago figures existed and give a concrete date for a moment in their life.
 These pieces, by their very nature – the age often makes them unique, and they are usually made from precious metals and gemstones – are sometimes worth a lot of money.
 But the sentimental value and connection to family members makes it very difficult to sell these items, even in times of need.

 Everyone needs ready cash at one time or another: this is a simple fact.
 But it’s possible to raise money on sentimental family items, without letting the piece fall permanently into other hands.
-At Pawnbrokers of Rodeo Drive, we offer a first-class service, with a specialism in fine watches, jewellery, and even luxury cars and works of art.
+If you need to raise capital quickly and you possess a luxury watch, perhaps the easiest way to achieve this is to consider borrowing against the value of your timepiece via Pawnbrokers of Rodeo Drive.
+Loans can be secured against brands like Cartier, Breguet, Hublot, Piaget, Rolex, Tiffany and more.

 Let us assume you have, for example, a beautiful Breguet watch, a Perpétuelle from 1780, when the company was just getting famous for its innovative technology.
 Your great, great grandfather was interested in the latest industrial inventions and was just tickled with the idea of having a watch that never needed winding in much the same way that you are intrigued by the latest offerings of the technological age.
 So he snapped it up, maybe marking the occasion by having the watch engraved on the date of purchase.
 The watch has been handed down through the generations, and is now yours, in trust for your children, and grandchildren and so on.
 But…